Mentuhotep II: Front part of the temple

 West of the causeway is the main temple, which consisted of two parts.
-The front part of the temple is dedicated to Monthu-Ra, a merger of the sun god Ra with the Theban god of war Monthu, particularly worshipped during the 11th Dynasty.
+The front part of the temple is dedicated to Montu-Ra, a merger of the sun god Ra with the Theban god of war Montu, particularly worshipped during the 11th Dynasty.

 A ramp aligned with the central axis of the temple led to the upper terrace.
 The ramp that is visible today was constructed in 1905 by Édouard Naville over the remains of the original ramp, which only is visible in two places as the lowest two layers of the lateral limestone cladding.

 The eastern front part of the temple, on both sides of the rising ramp, consists of two porticos with a double row of rectangular pillars, which make the temple look like a saff tomb, the traditional burial of Mentuhotep II's 11th-Dynasty predecessors.

 On the temple terrace, a 60-metre-wide, 43-metre-deep and 5-metre-high podium supports the upper hall surrounding an ambulatory and the core building.
 The ambulatory, separated from the upper hall by a 5-cubit-thick wall, comprised a total of 140 octagonal columns disposed in three rows.
 For most of these columns, only the base is still visible today.

 The courtyard of the ambulatory was completely filled by the core building, a massive 22 m large and 11 m high construction.
 This edifice, located at the center of the temple complex, was excavated in 1904 and 1905 by Edouard Naville.
 He reconstructed it as a square structure topped by a small pyramid, a representation of the primeval mount which possibly resembled the superstructures of the royal tombs at Abydos.
-This reconstruction, supported by H. E. Winlock, was contested by D. Arnold, who argued that, for structural reasons, the temple could not have supported the weight of a small pyramid.
-Instead, he proposed that the edifice was flat-roofed.
+This reconstruction, supported by H. E. Winlock, was contested by D. Arnold, who argued that, for structural reasons, the temple could not have supported the weight of a small stone pyramid.
+Instead, he proposed that the edifice was flat-roofed, like a Mastaba.